Jorge3129/address_lang_1/docs/syntax.md

 In the original syntax, the empty set character `∅` is used to represent a null value, or a placeholder for a value in some expressions.
 In ADPL this is represented by the keyword ``Nil``.

+### Additional expressions

+**ADPL** introduces some new types of expressions not described in the original syntax.

+One of them is the syntax sugar for linked lists: `[1,2,3]`.

+Yet another type of expression is `&a`, where `a` is a name of some label.
+It is useful for passing subprograms as a parameter.

 ## Formulae